A Complete Guide to Visiting Pago Pago and American Samoa with a Disability

 When it comes to dining and shopping, accessibility is a bit of a mixed bag across American Samoa.

 The good news?
-Sadie Thompson Inn, Goat Island Café at Sadie's By The Sea and Paradise Pizza are brilliant options with full disabled access – you'll find more details about these spots in our 10 Best Restaurants in American Samoa guide.
+Sadie Thompson Inn, Goat Island Café at Sadie's By The Sea and Paradise Pizza are brilliant options with full disabled access.
+In addition, A&E Cafe is an accessible cafe, featuring bathrooms with grab rails.

 Most other restaurants have small doorframes that might need a bit of manoeuvring, but locals are generally happy to lend a hand.
 The same goes for shops, and you'll find that many shopping centres offer disabled parking spaces.